 4. Verify file ownership

-If you use EZproxy on Linux or Solaris under a username other than root, you should verify that the ezproxy directory and all files contained within it are owned by the correct user.
+If you use EZproxy on Linux under a username other than root, you should verify that the ezproxy directory and all files contained within it are owned by the correct user.

 5. Establish a temporary name for testing